 “One day I must publish the Director’s Cut of my articles,” Lewis added.
 “Can you believe that Prince Rainier had to offer David Niven’s widow his arm at Niven’s funeral because she was pissed and couldn’t keep upright?”

 On 27th October 1983, Hjördis attended a memorial service for David at St Martin-in-the-Fields church, London.
-She was photographed outside with David Jr, impeccably dressed and with hat and veil.
-She then stepped away from the gaze of the press for at least… two months.
+She was photographed outside with David Jr, impeccably dressed with hat and veil.
+She then stepped away from the gaze of the press for at least, ooh… two or three months.